nicholasadamou/clang-vscode-starter/README.md

 2. In VS Code:

    2.1 Open the local folder.
-   It'll be called vscode-mac-c-example-master if you've cloned it, or vscode-mac-c-example if you used git clone
+   It'll be called `clang-vscode-starter-master` if you've cloned it, or `clang-vscode-starter` if you used git clone

-   2.2 Open the file helloworld.c
+   2.2 Open the file `helloworld.c`

-   I told you it was simple...
+   2.3 Set a breakpoint on one of the lines (by clicking to the left of one of the line numbers).

-   2.3 Set a breakpoint on one of the lines (by clicking to the left of one of the line numbers)
+   2.4 Click on the "Debug" symbol on the left (or Cmd+Shift+D).

-   2.4 Click on the "Debug" symbol on the left (or Cmd+Shift+D)
+   2.5 Click on the green triangle (i.e. start debugging).

-   2.5 Click on the green triangle (i.e. start debugging) The program should build, run in the debugger and stop at your breakpoint with the debug console showing.
+   The program should build and run in the debugger and stop at your breakpoint with the debug console showing.

    2.6 Use the debug control (at the top) to step / run in the debugger.

    The debug console should show the program's output, like this:

    ```